opendilab/DI-engine-docs/source/12_policies/diffusion.rst

 .. math::
     \begin{align} \tau = \begin{bmatrix}s_0 s_1 ... s_T\\a_0 a_1 ... a_T \end{bmatrix} \nonumber\end{align}

-Regarding the time dependency between each transition in the trajezctory, Diffusion does not emphasize autoregression or Markovian properties, but makes a more relaxed assumption about temporal locality.
+Regarding the time dependency between each transition in the trajectory, Diffusion does not emphasize autoregression or Markovian properties, but makes a more relaxed assumption about temporal locality.
 Diffusion samples trajectories in the plan by iteratively denoising state-action pairs with variable quantities.
 In a single denoising step, a smaller receptive field constrains the model to infer the denoising result based on adjacent frames in the trajectory.

 .. image:: images/diffuser_sample.png